MZanggl/react-inline-cssinjs/readme.md

 ### warning

-This is still more of a prototype.
+This is still more a proof of concept.
 I have not tested the performance of it yet.
-In fact I don't want to spend too much time on this.
-It should be part of the build process, part of normal react in fact.
+In fact using it like this would probably not be optimal.
+It should be part of the build process.
+If anyone feels like writing a plugin like that, please go for it.